SilasMarvin/theme-generator/README.md

 - Press `tab` to change to the next generated theme.
 - Press `s` to save the theme in your helix themes directory.
 - Press `f` to freeze a color and randomly generate all other colors.
 After pressing `f` press the corresponding number / letter of the color you want to freeze.

+## Adding New Editors

+It should be pretty easy to add new editors.
+Just add a template and the corresponding expect script.

+## Adding New Templates

+You can add your own template pretty easily.
+Checkout the presets directory for inspiration.